 Prefer to specifically target internet companies like Amazon, Facebook, Paypal, Google, Netflix, and Twitter?
 The First Trust Dow Jones Internet Index Fund has become extremely popular in recent years due to the success of these companies; it has over $10 billion in assets.
 The fund was established in 2006, has 42 holdings, and seeks to track the Dow Jones Internet Composite Index.
 This narrower targeting comes at a price; this ETF has an expense ratio of 0.52%.

 ARKK is an actively managed ETF from ARK Invest, led by Catherine Wood.
 The firm has an impressive track record in recent years for beating the market with their focus on technology stocks.
 ARKK focuses on “disruptive innovation,” defined by ARK as “the introduction of a technologically enabled new product or service that potentially changes the way the world works.”
 This includes things like genomics, automation, energy, internet, and fintech (financial tech).
 Notable holdings in its typical range of 35-55 companies include Tesla, Square, LendingTree, Zillow, Spotify, Facebook, and more.
 This ETF does provide a small amount of international exposure at about 6%, though most of its holdings are in the U.S. ARKK has over $8 billion in assets and an expense ratio of 0.75%.

 Where to Buy These Tech ETFs

-All these tech ETFs are available on M1 Finance.
+All these tech ETFs should be available at any major broker.
+My choice is M1 Finance for U.S. investors.
 The broker has zero trade commissions and zero account fees, and offers fractional shares, dynamic rebalancing, and a modern, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.